TheThingsNetwork/lorawan-stack/doc/gateway-server.md

 ## Downlink Scheduling

 The gateway server keeps track of all downlinks emitted and to be emitted by gateways connected.
 The network server can request the scheduling of a downlink with the [`ScheduleDownlink` method](../api/gatewayserver.proto#L89), by attaching the **timestamp** at which a downlink should be sent.
+The gateway server does not decide which gateway sends a downlink, as this is decided by the network server.

-The following checks are being done to schedule a downlink:
+The following checks are being done by the gateway server before scheduling a downlink:

 + **Downlink overlap**: If the emission of a downlink overlaps the emission of another downlink, the downlink is dropped.